Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-pressing the R 3 times reloads the game setup party members instantiated to their related spawnpoint cleaned up the GameManager
+pressing the R 3 times reloads the game setup party members instantiated to their related spawnpoint cleaned up the GameManager instantiated all the necessary door objects only the boss room door is closed at start created BossDoorController for checking the gems, opens the door when gem num is 4 instantiated all the interactables (chest, gem, celldoor, switch) deleted the fire related things the gem works fine: upon picking up the counter grows and the gameobject gets destroyed celldoor holds the hostage as reference switch holds reference to celldoor the switch opens the door and triggers the cutscene when the door is opened the player can walk in added collision for switch, chest and void the virtual cam jumps at the hostage during the cutscene